LamotteQuentin/Flyff-Admin-Tool/README.md

 #### Getting started with the System Dashboard

-The System Dashboard provides quick overview on you system information.
+The System Dashboard provides a quick overview on your system information.

 It will be improved over time to provide even more data! :ok_hand: